m3talsmith/Phoenix-Open-Source-Marathon/README.md

 Oh yeah.
 Contestants who fail to submit pull requests on more than three occasions shall be disqualified.

 ### What happens if I lose?
- **PULL REQUESTS WELCOME FOR THIS SECTION.** Loosers who fail to keep up in the marathon must buy drinks at the end-of-marathon beer session.
+ **PULL REQUESTS WELCOME FOR THIS SECTION.**

+Loosers who fail to keep up in the marathon must buy drinks at the end-of-marathon beer session.
+Also, shame tweets or appropriate photos may appear ... ;)

 ### Beer, aye?
 We will go have drinks at the Mellow Mushroom in Deer Valley off of I-17.
 Date is yet to be announced.